Admissions and Application

 - A statement of purpose, approximately 250 words, regarding reasons and motivation for attending the program, in addition to any specific research topics of interest.
 You will upload this to your application.

 - All official transcripts sent directly from the university Registrar's Office for programs completed within the United States.
-Officially evaluated transcripts by WES or ECE of all undergraduate and any graduate studies if completed outside of the United States.
+Officially evaluated transcripts of all undergraduate and any graduate studies if completed outside of the United States.

 INTERNTIONAL STUDENTS ONLY - Your application package must also contain the following: